 Arthritis Foot Symptoms

 Some signs that point to the development of arthritis include foot pain, stiffness in the joints, swelling, clicking or popping noises, as well as difficulty walking.
-Since arthritis can cause so much discomfort, it’s important to look into treatment methods that can help alleviate arthritic pain.
+Since arthritis can cause so much discomfort, it is important to look into treatment methods that can help alleviate arthritic pain.
 One step you can take is to invest in comfortable footwear that provides you with optimal support.
 Shoes with arch support, heel cups, cushioning, and shock absorption are likely to provide you with ultimate comfort while you perform your day to day activities.
 Your doctor may also advise you to set a weight loss goal if you happen to be obese.
 Losing weight may help you lessen the pressure that’s being put on your feet.
 Heat and ice treatments have also been found to help with easing stiffness in the joints.

-For more information about the type of arthritis you’re experiencing and how to best treat it, we recommend you consult with a podiatrist for professional care.
+For more information about the type of arthritis you’re experiencing and how to best treat it, we recommend you consult with a board-certified podiatrist for professional care.